Art-Sells/Arells/Build-Notes.md

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked and remove .env hardhat config expositions
 - Delete MASS address info from MASStester and console.logs from all signer.
-- Restructure decryption process in readMASS and readBTC apis
+- Restructure decryption (readUserWallet, readMASS) process in apis
 - Compare Main ENV with Test ENV before deployments

 ## Final Test